birchpress/brithon-platform/README.md

-# dispatcher
+# Brithon Apps
-The entrance of the appointments service.
-To support gray release (partial deployment), it will dispatch requests to different app versions.
+The platform of brithon services.
+To support gray release (partial deployment), it will load different apps for different accounts.

-# Virtual Applications Layout
-All virtual applications should be placed in `vapps/<vappname>/v<version>`.

 # How to run
     $ npm run dev # for development